Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Jazz Singer (1927), 88 minutes, D: Alan Crosland

 Legendary, milestone revolutionary film, known as the first sound motion picture - literally, the first feature film to utilize Synchronous Sound.
 In actuality, it was a part-talkie with only a few musical sequences and one ad-libbed, conversational sequence.
 With Al Jolson in his film debut.
-Precipitating a split with his orthodox Cantor father (Warner Oland) and mother Sara Rabinowitz (Eugenie Besserer), young Jewish son Jakie Rabinowitz (Al Jolson) leaves his home, takes a new name - Jack Robin - and enters show business as a Broadway singer of popular/secular music.
-When his father falls ill on Yom Kippur, and the night of his Broadway opening, Jakie returns home and takes his dying father's place in the synagogue and performs the Kol Nidre.
-Contains the classic line: "You ain't heard nothin' yet!"
-Tunes include "My Mammy," "Dirty Hands, Dirty Face," "Toot, Toot, Tootsie Goodbye" and "Blue Skies."
+Precipitating a split with his orthodox Cantor father (Warner Oland) and mother Sara Rabinowitz (Eugenie Besserer), young Jewish son Jakie Rabinowitz (Al Jolson) left his home, took a new name - Jack Robin - and entered show business as a Broadway singer of popular/secular music.
+When his father fell ill on Yom Kippur, and the night of his Broadway opening, Jakie returned home and took his dying father's place in the synagogue to perform the Kol Nidre.
+Contained the classic line: "You ain't heard nothin' yet!"
+Tunes included "My Mammy," "Dirty Hands, Dirty Face," "Toot, Toot, Tootsie Goodbye" and "Blue Skies."

 The Kid Brother (1927), 82 minutes, D: J.A.
 Howe, Ted Wilde